What is S-recipes?

 How Does it work to aid weight loss?

-S-recipes formulation contains three classes of weight-loss ingredients which works to suppress appetite, block the absorption of nutrients, and burn fat.
+S-recipes formulation contains three classes of weight-loss ingredients which work to suppress appetite, block the absorption of nutrients, and burn fat.

 It slows down the absorption of fats and carbohydrates by preventing the breakdown of starch and carbohydrates into glucose in the intestine.
 It also blocks the conversion of excess carbohydrates into fats and decreases the storage of adipose tissue in the body.